My Engagement Shoot in Scotland, Part 2: Photos in Edinburgh

 Engagement shoot: Outside Tantallon Castle

 We really love this one too!
-After I saw this shot, the first thing I thought was that it looked a lot like the Notebook movie poster!
-(And we were just being ourselves and not trying to pose or mimic anyone/anything!)
+This shot reminded me of The Notebook poster (though we were being ourselves and not trying to pose or mimic anyone/anything).

 Engagement shoot: In each other's embrace (Outside Tantallon Castle)